 If your thoughts revolve around ‘toughing it out’ and ‘just getting on with it’, or ‘I can’t let anyone know I’m struggling’, this implies that you’re putting yourself and your needs last, which makes burnout a real risk.
-If you’re carrying more of the mental load than your partner, along with these thoughts, you’re probably experiencing enormous stress, which has other repercussions.
+If you’re carrying more of the mental load than your partner, along with these thoughts, you’re probably experiencing enormous stress and possibly resentment, which has other repercussions.

 Big changes are needed

 Real self-care isn’t about applying a band-aid to the problem; it’s about overhauling the way parents work together to raise their families and ensuring we are putting our own needs – and sanity – first.
 You may gasp at this (and admittedly I used to as well – I thought to be a great mum was about being completely selfless), but we are no good to our families if we’re running ourselves into the ground.